 I kept the pocket holes for these pieces on the inside for the sides and toward the back (essentially against the wall) for the back.

 I am so proud of this piece.
 I can’t wait to get into my next build, I think that will be a dining room table, but I’m not sure.
-(Update: It was, so go check it out)
+(Update: It was my dining room table, so go check it out)

 Don’t you just want to sit and have coffee?